 What happens now I have all my application details together?

 Please submit your completed application to Council; if anything is missing, you will be asked to submit it at a later stage.
 A Council Officer will be in contact within a few days of your submission to notify you if your application is ‘permitted’ or ‘discretionary’.
 At this stage, they will also be able to tell you how much the application will cost.
-Please see the Flinders Council Fees and Charges for Development Applications for further details.
+Please see the Flinders Council Fees and Charges for further details.

 If you decide to go ahead with the application, it will then be submitted to a consultant planning team made up of senior town planners.
 You may receive a letter from the planning team asking for further information, and you can always call Council for clarification or help with such requests.